EPCCed/APT-python4hpc/lectures/02/README.md

         a, b = a + b, a
     return a
 ```
 Could already Cython-compile, but haven't defined C types so may not be faster.
-Can use Cython syntax to declare static C types (save as **`fib.pyx`**):
+Can use Cython syntax to declare static C types (save as **`fib_cython.pyx`**):

 ```Cython
 # Returns the nth Fibonacci number